Accessing Apricot Settings

 Previous Passwords Ineligible for Use: The number of previous password that will not be accepted as a password change/update.

 7. System Use Notification: Allows the Admin to set up a message that will appear upon logging into Apricot.
-The default message is displayed below but it can be personalized by your organization.
+The default message can be personalized by your organization.

 A La Carte Features - Standard